nbd-wtf/poncho/README.md

 └── preimages.json
 ```

-Each channel's `last_cross_signed_state` and other metadata is stored in a file under `channels/` named with the pubkey of remote peer.
+Each channel's `last_cross_signed_state` and other metadata is stored in a file under `channels/` named with the pubkey of the remote peer.
 The other two files are helpers that should be empty most of the time and only have values in them while payments are in flight (so they can be recovered after a restart).

 ## FAQ

 - **What are hosted channels?**

-Hosted Channels are virtual channels backed by trust, they work very much like Lightning Channels and hosted channel users can interact seamlessly with the broader Lightning Network.
+Hosted Channels are virtual channels backed by trust, they work very much like Lightning Channels, and hosted channel users can interact seamlessly with the broader Lightning Network.
 Since they don't touch the Bitcoin chain they are basically free to create and do not require any collateral.

 Here is a better (very short and high-level) explanation and description of its benefits from the inventor of Hosted Channels, Anton Kumaigorodskiy: https://archive.ph/HFXUK; and here is another explanation from Fanis Michalakis: https://fanismichalakis.fr/posts/what-are-hosted-channels/